tarkalabs/genai-workshop/README.md

    `curl --location --request POST 'localhost:5002/chat' --header 'Content-Type: application/json' --data-raw '{"question" : "Hello.
 How are you?"}'`

 3. Congratulations, You have an API powered by LLM at your service now! 😊

+---

+## Part 3 : Create the frontend and connect it with backend

+### Build the interface

+Given that this is a LLM workshop, Let us not waste time in building the chat window interface.
+Feel free to use the html and js files in this repo.
+Don't lose lots of time tweaking and customizing them 😉

+1. Copy the `chat.html` file inside templates folder (this is where flask will look for html files)
+2. Copy the `chat.css` file inside static folder
+3. Copy also the `chat.js` file which has helper methods to send and render received messages
+4. Update `app.py` route to return the html template for root path `/`
+5. Reload the browser window to see the page rendered with a chat window
+6. This code calls the API endpoint `/chat` when "Send" button is clicked.
+Try sending a message and watch the server logs!